 Following the announcement from the Prime Minister on 16 April, new guidance has been released about workplace activities at different alert levels.

-New Zealand is now at Alert Level 2.
-Most businesses can open but must operate safely.
+New Zealand is now at Alert Level 1.

 Information addressing some frequently asked questions as well as examples of what each alert level might look like for different kinds of businesses can be found here.